intel/ad-rss-lib/doc/ad_rss/HLD-KeyDesignDecisionsAndAlternatives.md

 object in the environment the ad-rss-lib will check whether the ego vehicle conflicts with this object.
 Therefore, longitudinal and lateral checks are performed.
-As mentioned earlier, these checks are performed separately for each object - ego vehicle pair, i.e. for each situation.
+As mentioned earlier, these checks are performed separately for each object - ego vehicle pair, i.e. for each constellation.

-At this, the type of situation has to be evaluated upfront outside of this library implementation.
+At this, the type of constellation has to be evaluated upfront outside of this library implementation.
 Otherwise, this RSS implementation would enforce a concrete representation of the environment and i.e. the map data with lanes, intersections and priority rules.
-The situations types that have to be identified are:
+The constellation types that have to be identified are:

 1. both vehicles drive on the same road